 This is the next post in our series on the handling of truck accident cases in Rochester and elsewhere in southeast Minnesota.
 Our last article discussed the need for expert witnesses in matters involving a commercial trucking accident.
 It is important to understand that the law does not allow laypeople to testify as to matters that require specialized skill or knowledge.
 Experts, therefore, are necessary to establishing issues such as liability and future medical needs.
 In this article we will discuss an important topic – how one’s damages are calculated in such a case.
 If you have been injured through no fault of your own, it is important that you contact a personal injury attorney immediately.
-Our lawyers also serve Austin-Albert Lea, other areas of the state, and portions of Iowa and Wisconsin.
+Our lawyers also serve Owatonna, other areas of the state, and portions of Iowa and Wisconsin.

 There are several components of a victim’s compensation.
 Those components include reimbursement for past and future medical expenses, economic losses, and pain and suffering.
 We will discuss each of these in turn.

 The first component of a calculation of damages will include past and future medical expenses.
 Determining the expenses already incurred is a straightforward matter of adding up one’s doctor bills.
 A victim, however, will also be entitled to the expected future costs of surgeries, treatment, medication, doctor’s appointments, physical therapy, etc. Once a victim’s future prognosis can be reasonably ascertained then a medical expert will calculate a figure for these amounts.
 The defendants will be permitted to present a calculation prepared by their experts and it will be up to the jury to determine the amount of any award.